isomerpages/mlaw-pdo/_criminal-defence-aid/How to Apply.md

 * Identity card (if applying in-person at MinLaw Services Centre or State Courts HELP Centre)

-You can refer to our supporting documents checklist (click here) to confirm that you have prepared the required documents.
+You can refer to our supporting documents checklist to confirm that you have prepared the required documents.

 ### Cannot find your charge sheet?